 Example: rtsp://192.168.0.1:7447/abcdefghij?enableSrtp -> rtsp://192.168.0.1:7447/abcdefghij (final RTSP string)

 Now we will configure a DAKboard screen with a widget block to display our stream.
-Start by adding a new screen or edit an existing in the screens page, then click the green Add button and search for the Widget block:
+Start by adding a new screen or edit an existing one on the screens page, then click the green Add button and search for the Widget block:

 - In the Widget Block, insert the following HTML, editing port 8080 if you elected to change it earlier on the DAKboard OS configuration steps: